Carry-less product: std::clmul

 ,

-are the w least significant bits of c, and
+stores the least significant bits of , andlow_bits

 In subclause [numeric.ops], append a subclause immediately following [numeric.overflow] (known as [numeric.sat] at the time of writing):